Management of external devices (peripherals) with Intune

 Block removable storages

-If you want to block removable devices completely you can set the Removable Disk Deny Write Access to Disable
+If you want to block removable devices completely, you can set Removable Disk Deny Write Access to Disable.

 This setting does not block USB charging